ITIL 4 — Information Technology Infrastructure Library

 Key Elements

-Describes how all components of an organization work together to facilitate value creation through IT services.
+Describes how all framework components interact to enable the co-creation of business value from IT services.

 Framework Scope